Trace and Index of Dirac-Schr\"odinger Operators on Open Space with Operator Potentials: Introduction

 $\Delta_{d-1}=\left\{u\in\left[0,1\right]^{d},\sum_{j=0}^{d-1}u_{j}=1\right\}$ denotes the $\left(d-1\right)$-simplex, and $\bigwedge$ the exterior product. \end{Theorem}

-We note that formula (\ref{introeq1}) only depends on the values of $A$ and $\Id A$ in a neighbourhood of infinity because of the cut-off $\phi$.
+We note that formula (\ref{introeq1}) only depends on the values of $A$ and $\Id A$ in a neighbourhood of infinity due to the cut-off $\phi$.
 If $A$ and $\Id A$ additionally assume radial limits in a particular sense, we show that only these limits appear in the trace formula.

 \begin{Corollary}[Corollary \ref{newcor}] Assume Hypothesis \ref{hyp1}, and denote $A^{\circ}\left(y\right)\psi:=\lim_{R\to\infty}A\left(Ry\right)\psi$, for $\psi\in\dom\ A_{0}$, and $y\in S_{1}\left(0\right)$.
 Assume that $A^{\circ}\psi$ is differentiable on $S_{1}\left(0\right)$ for $\psi\in\dom\ A_{0}$, such that for a.e. $y\in S_{1}\left(0\right)$,